 AOP Health is fully dedicated to pharmaceutical and clinical development as well as commercialization of drugs for more than 20 years already.

-Estonia occupies a special position among many countries where AOP Health is represented.
-In this market, the company began its development in 2009 with a local team in the Marketing & Sales, and Medical for all three therapeutic divisions.
+Poland occupies a special position among many countries where AOP Health is represented.
+In this market, the company began its development in 2002 and this is where AOP Health also has one of its biggest local teams of around fifteen employees in the Marketing & Sales, and Medical for all three therapeutic divisions.

 Vision & Mission